afontcu/afontcu.dev/content/blog/testing-api-calls.md

 })
 ```

-Now we are sure our `fetchItems` method has been called once (and only once), and that it was called with no arguments.
+Now we are sure our `fetchItems` method has been called once (and only once), and that it has been called with no arguments.

 1/2 assertions made.
 Halfway there.